ovea-deprecated/testatoo-extjs3/README.md

-ExtJs3 cartridge to test websites based on ExtJs3 version 3
+ExtJs3 cartridge to test websites based on ExtJs version 3